 Small critter races are popular for D&D 5e Rogue builds.
 However, some, like Goblin, provide redundant features that waste their potential.

-Look no further than the Mordenkainen Presents: Monsters of the Multiverse version of the Kobold for a perfect small Rogue race in D&D 5e.
+Look no further than the Mordenkainen Presents: Monsters of the Multiverse version of the Kobold for a perfect small D&D 5e Rogue race.

 Any Draconic Legacy option is a good choice for a Rogue.
 Defiance synergises with their eventual Wisdom save proficiency.
 Craftiness adds to the D&D 5e Rogue’s versatile toolkit.